-3 Types of Snow Removal Contracts
+Types Of Snow Removal Contracts

 If you have a per event contract, you’ll only pay if snow falls.
-Our crews start plowing after the snow accumulates to an agreed upon height, usually 2-4 inches.
+Our crews start plowing after the snow accumulates to an agreed-upon height, usually 2-4 inches.
 Some property managers like this because they don’t pay for services they don’t receive, and it allows for an itemized statement at the end of each month, which they can then incorporate into an expense report.

 A full-service contract is also set for 2-3 years, and it’s really the Cadillac plan of snow and ice removal.
 Our full-service customers don’t have to worry about anything for the season, and all of the best options listed below are included.
 This is great for retail properties that truly want a partner in fighting winter weather.

-Pretreatment with Liquid Deicer
+Pretreatment With Liquid Deicer

 We use salt on our commercial properties in addition to liquid deicer primarily because it tends to work faster.
 It’s especially useful in conditions where snow is rapidly falling, the client has chosen for us not to use liquid deicer, or there’s not enough time to pre-treat the entire property.

 However, salt can be erosive to the outside of a building when it gets trapped in the porous outer layers of stone or concrete, or the interior of a building when people track it in with their shoes.
 It can also wreak havoc on a landscape over time, as salt leaches moisture from plants.

 Snow Removal — How and Where

 Snow Plowing, Shoveling, and Blowing

-For those who don’t mind large piles of snow remaining on their property, we do provide snow banking as well.
+For those who don’t mind large piles of snow remaining on their property, we provide snow banking as well.
 It’s a more affordable option for properties that have a lot of extra space that’s not being used for other purposes.
 However, many people underestimate how long it can take for snow banks to melt naturally.
 It’s not uncommon for large piles to remain in parking lots into late spring and early summer.
 We suggest you avoid the possibility of Christmas in July and allow us to remove snow from your property completely.

 Making a Plan

-After discussing your options with you, your account manager will make a plan for your commercial property.
+After discussing your options with you, we will make a plan for your commercial property.
 That not only includes the features listed above, but it also takes into consideration where your property is located relative to our office and numerous salt storage facilities and the best route for clearing snow from your property (what’s the most efficient way to plow and how many people are needed to do it).

 Photo Credit: Mt.
 Chipotle;